Data assimilation is about determining a model state from observations.

 \[ \begin{align} \left(\nabla J\right)_i = \frac{\left(x_i - x_{i, B}\right)}{\sigma_{i, B}^2} - \frac{H_i}{\sigma_y^2}\left[y - \newhat{h}\left(\mathbf{x}_B\right) - \mathbf{H}\left(\mathbf{x} - \mathbf{x}_B\right)\right]. \end{align} \]

-This can be done in the compact form
+This can be written in the compact form

 \[ \begin{align} \nabla J = B^{-1}\left(\mathbf{x} - \mathbf{x}_B\right) - \frac{\mathbf{H}^T}{\sigma_y^2}\left[y - \newhat{h}\left(\mathbf{x}_B\right) - \mathbf{H}\left(\mathbf{x} - \mathbf{x}_B\right)\right]. \end{align} \]